andykallian/pvsneslib/Sprites.md

 ## Init the sprites

-**PVSnesLib** used an internal table to strore sprites OAM.
+**PVSnesLib** used an internal table to store sprites OAM.
 This table is named **oamMemory** and it is used to address the two OAM tables of the SNES.
 You don't have to declare another table to handle sprite OAM, and the include files shipped with **PVSnesLib** allows your homebrew to know the oamMemory table.
 ```
 unsigned char oamMemory[128*4+8*4]; // to address oma table low and high